 Canada also recycles tires for use in building roads by mixing them with asphalt.
 They also have started a massive effort to recycle cigarette butts.

 These are just some of the recycling lessons from different parts of the world that could help us.
-Stories like these have inspired us to do our part, which is why we came up with the Bidi™ Cares initiative to offer adult consumers, aged 21 years and over a way to recycle their used BIDI® Sticks.
+Stories like these have inspired us to do our part, which is why we came up with the BIDI® Cares initiative to offer adult consumers, aged 21 years and over a way to recycle their used BIDI® Sticks.